Where to stay in Prague? 5 Best Places to Stay (+ areas to avoid!)

 I stayed in this area on my first trip to Prague and was super happy about it, as here you also have the opportunity to go to bars only with locals, shop in regular supermarkets and still be only a 10-minute walk from the old town.

-In Prague 2, you get a somewhat more local experience if you go out to eat, as the area here is not so full of tourists, the restaurants are more characterized by what the locals eat and pay.
+In Prague 2, you get a more local experience if you go out to eat, as the area here is not so full of tourists; the restaurants are more characterised by what the locals eat and pay.

 It is also in this area that many Western foreigners choose to settle permanently if they want to live in Prague.

-The area is also not that different from the center, there are plenty of historic buildings, churches, and squares to experience.
+The area is also not that different from the centre, there are plenty of historic buildings, churches, and squares to experience.

 dancing house hotel